 6, the index can still fold two additional child items.

 Suppose the original email conversation includes four additional replies.
-The index folds the first two additional child items it finds (the two most relevant replies that are not in the current result set).
+The index folds the first two additional child items it finds (the two most relevant replies that aren’t in the current result set).
 However, the index doesn’t fold the remaining two child items, since the

 range value doesn’t allow it to fold any more child items.

 In conclusion, the index folds up to a certain number of child items from those it deems most relevant to the current query.